The Gabba: Cricket

 The Gabba's amenities were greatly improved in the 1980s from a very basic standard, especially in comparison with other Australian cricket grounds.
 Test cricket was first played at the ground in November 1931, when the first test of the series between Australia and South Africa was held there.
 In December 1960, Cricket's first-ever tied test took place at the ground, when Richie Benaud's Australian team tied with Frank Worrell's West Indian side.
 Queensland clinched its first-ever Sheffield Shield title with victory over South Australia in the final at the ground in March 1995.

 The Gabba was the first Australian venue to host an international Twenty20 cricket match.

-In November 1968 Colin Milburn scored 243, including 181 in the two-hour afternoon session, in a Sheffield Shield match for Western Australia vs. Queensland.

 As of June 2023, Australia's Michael Clarke holds the record for the highest number of runs scored in one test innings at the Gabba with 259 not out, breaking the previous record set by Alastair Cook.

 Australia has a formidable test match record at the ground.
 As of 2024, in the 66 test matches played there, Australia has won 42, drawn 13, tied 1 and lost 10.
 Their last loss came in January 2024 against West Indies in the 2nd test of the 2023–24 Frank Worrell trophy.
 In 2021, India became the first Asian team to win a Test match at the Gabba, after handing Australia their first loss at the Gabba in 29 matches, and 32 years.

-England have a notoriously poor record at The Gabba, and have only won two test matches at the ground since the end of the Second World War.
-Many of their defeats have been heavy and only seven England players have scored centuries at the ground.

 On 15 December 2016, Australia hosted Pakistan for the first day-night Test at the Gabba, and the first Australian day-night Test hosted outside the Adelaide Oval.

 After Cricket Australia's announcement of test cricket not being played at the ground in the 2026–27 summer of cricket, a deal was landed to hold cricket at the ground 5 years post this break, in the lead up to Brisbane's new cricket venue opening post the 2032 Olympics, Brisbane Olympic Stadium, where it will hold the first test of the 2033–34 Ashes series.